Visgean/blog/index.md

 ---

 Hi, **I am Martin** (I go by **Visgean on the internet**).
-I have been working as a software developer since 2010.
-I have worked  in London, Prague and remotely for a company in San Francisco.
+I am a software developer.
+Since 2010 I have worked  in London, Prague and remotely for a company in San Francisco.
 **See my [CV](/cv.pdf) for details.** Most of the times I have worked as self-employed contractor.
 I am an **EU citizen**.

 My focus is on the **back-end** side (server applications), I have worked as a full-stack developer before but I prefer to cooperate with front-end developers as it is much more effective.